-- 1. Before you order radioactive material, you must receive permission from the EHSD to place the order.
+- 1. Before you order radioactive material, you must receive permission from EHS-RSS to place the order.
 Please refer to "Ordering Radioactive Material" for instructions. - 2.
-If the order is approved, the order shall be assigned an RSO Number, or Ship Code.
+If the order is approved, the order shall be assigned an RSO number, or Ship Code.
 If the order is denied, you will receive instructions regarding reducing your present inventory or amending your Permit to allow possession of a greater activity of the nuclide you are ordering. - 3.
-The Bureau of Radiation Control (BRC) requires that the shipment of radioactive material be processed as soon as is practicable, but not later than three hours after receipt of the package at the Permittee's facility if it is received during working hours.
+The Texas Department of State Health Service, Radiation Control Program (DSHS, RCP) requires that the shipment of radioactive material be processed as soon as is practicable, but not later than three hours after receipt of the package at the Permit Holder's facility if it is received during working hours.
 If the order is received after normal working hours (or during holidays), the shipment must be checked in no later than 3 hours after the beginning of the next regular business day.
 Crushed, wet, or damaged packages shall be inspected immediately.